digitc1/AWSLandingZone/ReadMe.md

 ### Configure the SecLog account

-To configure the SecLog account that you just created, we'll need to run the "EC-Setup-SecLog.sh" script by adding two parameters:
+To configure the SecLog account that you just created, we'll need to run the *EC-Setup-SecLog.sh* script by adding following parameters:
-Provide

 * --organisation           : The orgnisation account as configured in your AWS profile (optional)
 * --seclogprofile          : The account profile of the central SecLog account as configured in your AWS profile
 * --splunkprofile          : The Splunk account profile as configured in your AWS profile